Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Using a leaf shredder, mulching lawnmower, or lawnmower with a mulching attachment, shred or chop the fallen leaves to speed up the decomposition process and create a more uniform mulch layer.

-You can run over the leaves with your lawnmower a few times to break them into smaller pieces.
+You can run over the leaves with your lawnmower to break them into smaller pieces.

-A mulching lawnmower is designed to recirculate the grass clippings so they are cut into small pieces.
-Most lawnmowers have the mulching capability, but if you have an older mower, it can be converted to a mulcher by installing a mulching blade.
+A mulching lawnmower is designed to recirculate grass clippings and cut them into small pieces.
+Most lawnmowers have this capability, but an older mower can be converted to a mulcher by installing a mulching blade.

 SHOP FOR MULCHING MOWERS BELOW